Dr. Jessica Harney, DPT, PT, OT, President

-Currently as a development professional for the Animal Welfare Society of Maine, Courtney holds a Master’s Degree from Northeastern University in Nonprofit Management with a focus in Leadership.
+Currently, as the Philanthropy Officer for the American Red Cross of Maine, Courtney holds a Master’s Degree from Northeastern University in Nonprofit Management with a focus in Leadership.
 After graduating with a BFA from Massachusetts College of Art as a licensed educator, she spent four years working alongside teens and adults with developmental disabilities, spectrum disorders and mental illness.
 Over the last seven years, Courtney has held multiple roles within nonprofits throughout New England.

 John Imbrescia, Director Emeritus

 A real estate developer, John owns/manages commercial real estate.
 He is a certified Real Estate Broker in New Hampshire and Massachusetts and has a BS in Civil Engineering from University of Massachusetts, Amherst.
 John has served on the Board of Trustees for the Arthritis Foundation, in addition to his 20+ years as a coach and Board Member of NEDS having served as both Vice President and President.
 He also serves on the New England Disabled Sports Foundation Board of Trustees.